 Lohagarh Fort, Bharatpur

-Lohagarh fort, or the Iron fort was built in the early 18th century and took its name from its supposedly impregnable defences, which are said to be inspired by a description given in the epic, Ramayana.
+Lohagarh fort or the Iron fort was built in the early 18th century and took its name from its supposedly impregnable defenses, which are said to be inspired by a description given in the epic, Ramayana.

-Rajasthan is the home of the tigers, black bucks,chinkara, the rare desert fox, the endangered coracial, the great Indian bustard,gavial, monitor lizard,wild boars, porcupine.
-Migratory birds like the common crane, ducks, coots, pelican and the rare Siberian cranes,imperial sand grouse, falcons, buzzards flocks to this state during the winter months.
-Typical areas representing each of the ecosystem have been earmarked as special areas wildlife.
-Rajasthan boasts of two National Parks,over a dozen Sanctuaries and two Closed Areas.
-Most of these areas are open to visitors round the year but are closed briefly during the monsoon
+Rajasthan is the home of the tigers, black bucks, chinkara, the rare desert fox, the endangered coracial, the great Indian bustard, gavial, monitor lizard, wild boars, porcupine.
+Migratory birds like the common crane, ducks, coots, pelican and the rare Siberian cranes, imperial sand grouse, falcons, buzzards flock to this state during the winter months.
+Typical areas representing each of the ecosystems have been earmarked as special areas for wildlife.
+Rajasthan boasts of two National Parks, over a dozen Sanctuaries and two Closed Areas.
+Most of these areas are open to visitors around the year but are closed briefly during the monsoon.

 Keoladeo Ghana National Park

-Keoladeo Ghana National Park, popularly known as Bharatpur is India’s best known bird sanctuary.
-This 28.7 square kilometer mixed wetland, woodland, grass and scrub is home to 400 plus species of birds.
-Only 175 kms from New Delhi, Bharatpur is on the Agra – Jaipur road and a pleasant 3 hour drive from the capital.
+Keoladeo Ghana National Park, popularly known as Bharatpur is India’s best-known bird sanctuary.
+This 28.7 square kilometers of mixed wetland, woodland, grass, and scrub is home to 400 plus species of birds.
+Only 175 km from New Delhi, Bharatpur is on the Agra – Jaipur road and a pleasant 3-hour drive from the capital.
 Keoladeo is both a Ramsar and World Heritage site.